-A native of Norfolk, Va., Rear Admiral Faison received his Bachelor's degree in Chemistry from Wake Forest University and his medical degree from the Uniformed Services University of the Health Sciences.
+A native of Norfolk, Rear Adm.
+Faison received his Bachelor's degree from Wake Forest University and his medical degree from the Uniformed Services University of the Health Sciences.
 He completed post-graduate training in General Pediatrics at Naval Hospital San Diego and fellowship training in Neurodevelopmental Pediatrics at the University of Washington.
-He is board certified in Pediatrics and has several publications on neurodevelopmental outcome of premature infants.
-He is a senior member of the American College of Physician Executives and is currently enrolled in the Master’s of Medical Management Program at the Carnegie-Mellon Institute.

-Faison’s personal awards include the Legion of Merit (5 awards); Meritorious Service Medal (3 awards); Navy/Marine Corps Commendation Medal, and Navy/Marine Corps Achievement Medal and numerous unit and other awards.
+Faison is board certified in Pediatrics and has several publications on neurodevelopmental outcomes of premature infants.
+He is a senior member of the American College of Physician Executives.
+His personal awards include the Legion of Merit (five awards); Meritorious Service Medal (three awards); Navy/Marine Corps Commendation Medal, and Navy/Marine Corps Achievement Medal and numerous unit and other awards.